-Removing the Spark Plug
+Removing the Spark Plug(s)

-- Park the machine on a level surface, engage the parking brake (if applicable), and lower the hydraulic lift. - 2.
+- 1. Park the machine on a level surface, engage the parking brake (if applicable), and lower the boom. - 2.
 Shut off the engine and remove the key. - 3.
-Locate and remove the spark plugs (Figure 35).
+Locate and remove the spark plug(s) as shown in Figure 35.

-Checking the Spark Plug
+Checking the Spark Plug(s)